Tochukz/DevOps/Bitbucket/PipelineToEC2.md

 Note: Todo:  This does not working at the moment.
 It throw in validation error.

-3. Alternatively, install CodeDeploy manually on your EC2 instance SSH into your instance and run the following commands __Note:__ Using SSM Agent is the recommended way to install CodeDeploy on your instance because it allows you to automate the installation update.
+3. Alternatively, install CodeDeploy manually on your EC2 instance SSH into your instance and run the following commands.
+__Note:__ Using SSM Agent is the recommended way to install CodeDeploy on your instance because it allows you to automate the installation update.
 __Install Code Deploy on Ubuntu 16:04 - 20:04__
 Please replace the region substring eu-west-2 to the region of your EC2 instance in the url for the `wget` download